Inclusion and Diversity

 Our solutions are reshaping our world.
 And at the heart of our solutions are our people.
 Their diversity* is our strength.
 They reflect the world in which we do business and the communities in which we live.
-Dow is proud to be a champion for a fully inclusive workforce.
-For more information on Dow's Corporate Diversity and Inclusion vision click here.
+Dow is proud to join the CEO Action for Diversity & Inclusion™, the largest CEO-driven business commitment to advance inclusion and diversity in the workplace.

 NURTURING AN INCLUSIVE ENVIRONMENT

 From formal training to policies that promote inclusion, accessibility and equal treatment, we invest in growing our understanding and appreciation of the differences among us to thrive.
 Learn more about Dow's Corporate Inclusion and Diversity vision.

 ADVANCING INDIVIDUAL POTENTIAL